 Incoming search terms:

-- spin bike belt or chain
+- spin bike chain vs belt drive

 - is chain or belt driven spinning bikes better